WallarooLabs/wally/book/go/api/api.md

 #### `wallarooapi.Args`

 The Wallaroo framework uses a number of command line arguments.
-The variable `wallaroo.Args` contains the arguments that were passed to the application that were not used by the Wallaroo framework.
+The variable `wallarooapi.Args` contains the arguments that were passed to the application that were not used by the Wallaroo framework.
 It is a `[]string` which can be used by parsers like `flags` to get application-specific command line arguments.

 ### `wallarooapi.application.application`